 Pot stickers (鍋貼 guōtiē) aka Chinese pan-fried dumplings is a significant dish for Chinese New Year.
 I can hear some of you moaning ‘Not again, dumplings?’.
 What can I say?
 Yup dumplings.
 Hehehe Apparently the filling for Chinese dumplings version is so much simpler compared to Korean mandus.

 Okay why is pot stickers a Chinese New Year dish?
-Have you ever notice the shape of pan-fried dumplings resembles gold ingots like in those olden days Chinese dynasty?
+Have you ever notice the shape of pan-fried dumplings resemble gold ingots like in those olden days Chinese dynasty?
 Ya right?
 That’s why eating pot stickers during CNY is believe to bring prosperity.
 To tell you the truth I never knew about this (the gold ingots thingy and is a CNY dish) until I make this recipe.
 My family never make pot stickers for CNY.
 Maybe that’s why we never fatt tat (get rich).
 Haha

 Now let’s wrap dumplings!
 They are basically the same pea pod shape which I’ve shown before in my Korean mandu recipe.
 Anyway here’s the steps again: